Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **use_moffat** [ Type: *bool* ]

 	Use moffat function when centroiding and building the PSF model.
-If False, a guassian function is used for the same purposes.
+If False, a gaussian function is used for the same purposes.